Avalin/Pokemon-NBFC-Example-Scene/HAND-IN-REQUIREMENTS.md

 - Camera height at spawn vs camera height when teleporting issue
 - Could not make collision detection work on non-teleport movement
 - Not all Oculus Quest button component registers/works? i.e. I could not make a thumbstick component
+- Throwing object works 20% of the time, the rest of the time, object just falls out of the hand...